-Dr. Bram Thomas Arnold is an artist who started with walking and kept going into performance, drawing, installation, writing, academia and broadcasting: he is currently an Associate Lecturer at Dartington Arts and Falmouth University and Creative Fellow at the University of Exeter’s Environment & Sustainability Institute.
+Dr. Bram Thomas Arnold is an artist who started with walking and kept going into performance, drawing, installation, writing, academia and broadcasting: he is currently Lecturer at Dartington Arts School in the Poetics of Imagination and Fine Art at Falmouth University.
+He is also an Honorary Creative Fellow at the University of Exeter’s Environment & Sustainability Institute.
 He studied the worlds first MA in Arts & Ecology at Dartington College of Arts, and in 2016 finished his PhD with University of the Arts London.

 A practice-based study into walking, writing and performance, developing an ecological form of subjectivity: a way of being in the world whereby an individual exists within and amongst places: ones social, geographic and political contexts.
 This philosophy expresses itself through a practice, Romantic in its outcomes and Conceptual in its methods, that does not restrict itself to traditional boundaries, mediums or modes of practice, a responsive way of being and making that is composed of and by its present context.

 Working on the new MA programs in Poetic Imagination and Arts & Place.